syntasso/kratix-marketplace/nginx-ingress/README.md

 the Promise is installed.
 For more details about the difference, see the NGINX documents [here](https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/).

+For testing purposes, this cluster exposes the NGINX Ingress Controller as a NodePort service on `31338`.
+This is not recommended for production use.

 To install, run the following command while targeting your Platform cluster:
 ```
 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/nginx-ingress/promise.yaml